 Welcome to Bird Crazy Gun Dogs, we are located in Portage Wisconsin, one hour north of Madison.
 We are a full time, upland gun dog training facility.
-We specialize in young Retrievers, and Flushers.
+We specialize in young Retriever, and Flushing breeds.

 Please feel free to visit our web site, Bird Crazy Gun Dogs.com

 We are State of Wisconsin licensed breeder LIC#400521-DS